 Some recent, small kit additions such as a long spoon, a windshield, a cosy and a cuben jetboil bag made these processes more enjoyable in many small but significant ways.
 I was still having tent pole problems of which more later, but I slept well and soundly listening to the waves below.
 On a nocturnal loo trip, I crawled out of my tent into a dome of bright stars, which was really overwhelming in spite of the hour.

 Fancove Head to Pettico Wick (near St Abb’s Head).

 After breakfast on a seafront bench, I prepared for another climb back up to the cliffs to rejoin the path for my second day.
-This is a very attractive section of coastline between Eyemouth and the nature reserve at St Abb’s Head, which is very popular among day walkers.
-It is punctuated by deserted bays, such as the one below, and the white sandy beach at Coldingham.
+Between Eyemouth and St. Abbs Head nature reserve is a very attractive section of coastline, which is very popular among day walkers.
+It is punctuated by deserted bays, such as the one below, and the broad white sandy beach at Coldingham.

 I had hoped that I might see an early puffin or two, but the birds which the reserve is famous for hadn’t arrived yet.
 Even without them, it is a stunning and unique area which is one of the highlights of this trail.
 Alongside the cliffs are large rocky stacks which attract nesting birds during the season.
 I slowed down to enjoy the stroll through the undulating hills where the walk gradually turns westwards to follow the dramatic coastline towards the finish at Cockburnspath.

 I soon realised that I was now walking into the wind which had become colder, so once I emerged from the hills, I began looking for a place to pitch my tent and the corner of a field by another lovely cove called Pettico Wick presented itself.